 Looking to pick up a new Nintendo Switch?
-If so, you now have three options to choose from, including the original console, the slightly updated model, and the Switch Lite.
+There are four different models, including the original console, the slightly updated model, the Switch Lite, and the new OLED Switch.
 Here’s how to pick the best one for your gaming needs and budget.

 - Old Switch: HAC-001; Serial Number begins with “XA”

 - New Switch: HAC-001-01; Serial Number begins with “XK”

 The original model features everything good about the Switch, but with better battery life than the 2017 models.

 The Nintendo Switch Lite is still a Switch, but it can only be played in handheld mode.
 It also comes with the Joy-Cons built-in to the console itself, which means they can’t be detached, making it far less viable for multiplayer gaming.
 It also has a 5.5-inch screen and a battery life of between 3 and 7 hours depending on what you’re playing.
 Alongside that, because the controllers can’t be detached, you don’t have things like HD Rumble or the IR Motion Camera.

 This also means that it can’t be used to play a variety of games like Super Mario Party, Ring Fit Adventure, and even the Just Dance series, as these games don’t support handheld mode.
 Despite all of that, the console still has its uses as one for younger gamers or those on the go.
 This is because it’s both lighter and smaller, making it far easier for them to use.

 Along with that, this device has one big selling point in its favor, as it tends to cost only $199, instead of the $299 of the standard model.
 Also, it comes in a nice array of different colors.
 They’re really quite stunning, making them an excellent choice as a second console for those who want to take something light with them on trips, too.

 Nintendo Switch Lite